• Skip to primary navigation

 Equipment

 To make this beetroot salad you will need a saucepan, a sharp knife and a chopping board.
 For serving and storing you will need a ceramic or glass bowl with a lid.
-Don’t store the beetroot in a metal dish or you run the risk of the vinegar reacting with the metal.
+Don't store the beetroot in a metal dish as the vinegar may react with the metal.

 Ingredients